B.S. in Data Science: Foundations Track

 Notes:

-These requirements were put into effect Fall 2022.
+These requirements go into effect Fall 2026.
 Requirements from previous years can be found in the General Catalog Archive.

 • ECS 17 Data, Logic, and Computing